 A QROPS (Qualifying Recognised Overseas Pension Scheme) is a scheme established outside the UK that allows owners to build up a profitable pension fund, which may include their existing UK pension, while receiving various tax, currency and payout benefits.

-If you fall into the above category you have the opportunity to maximise the growth and income potential of your pension, rather than be limited to the restrictions of a UK scheme and the lifetime allowance.
+A QROPS allows you to maximise the growth and income potential of your pension, rather than be limited to the restrictions of a UK scheme and lifetime allowance.

 Top Five Benefits of a QROPS

-1. No UK tax payable on pension income
+1. Avoid UK tax on your pension income.